pudly/schmopera-hugo/content/articles/in-review-ekaterina-gubanova-rachel-andrist-in-recital.md

 date = "2015-05-19T16:11:00-04:00"
 lastmod = "2015-05-20T10:08:00-04:00"
 publishDate = "2015-05-20T10:08:00-04:00"
 short_description = "Since Ekaterina was completely stunning in Bluebeard, I was eager to hear her up close, in the well-lit Amphitheatre.
-The women treated us to two sets of Russian songs; Three Songs by Tchaikovsky preceded Modest Mussorgsky's amazing Songs and Dances of Death." slug = "in-review-ekaterina-gubanova-rachel-andrist-in-recital" title = "In review: Ekaterina Gubanova &amp; Rachel Andrist in recital"
+The women treated us to two sets of Russian songs; Three Songs by Tchaikovsky preceded Modest Mussorgsky&#039;s amazing Songs and Dances of Death." slug = "in-review-ekaterina-gubanova-rachel-andrist-in-recital" title = "In review: Ekaterina Gubanova &amp; Rachel Andrist in recital"
 +++